 “Fashion is not solely about the way you dress up.
 It is about your style, personality, dedication and the zest with which you follow your passion while setting your unique trend.”

 If you had witnessed the social media sensation of the Indian fashion trends during the lockdown period, you would have definitely come across the name Bhavdeep Kaur who has been one of the most viral brides of 2020.
-When pandemic hit the world, things were not normal and the culture of intimate lockdown weddings began.
+When pandemics hit the world, things were not normal and the culture of intimate lockdown weddings began.
 One of the most viral weddings of 2020 during the pandemic times has been of Bhavdeep Kaur and Harkaran Singh from Ludhiana, Punjab.

 Her elegant line of clothing emerged from Ludhiana and has gone up to the cities of Canada and New York.
-She is one among the popular fashion bloggers in India and her blog depicts the shopaholic diaries, wedding inspiration and fashion inspirations.
+She is one of the popular fashion bloggers in India and her blog depicts shopaholic diaries, wedding inspiration and fashion inspirations.
 She has also emerged as one of the top Instagram influencers in the field of fashion.

 You can also listen to this fashion interview on the Podcast Exploring Career Opportunities below.